People with schizoid personality disorder seem to have no interest in close relationships with others and prefer to be by themselves.

 Sexual activity with others is of little, if any, interest to them.
 They also seem to experience less enjoyment from sensory and bodily experiences (such as walking on the beach).

-People with schizoid personality disorder do not seem bothered by what others think of think of them—whether good or bad.
+People with schizoid personality disorder do not seem bothered by what others think of them—whether good or bad.
 They may seem aloof or self-absorbed.
 They do not notice normal social cues and thus may seem socially inept.

 Limited expression of emotions